 This is something to consider if you’re using chewable tablets or flavored powder.
 Your dog might not realize it’s medicine and think it’s a treat!
 Keep all medications locked away where mischievous pups can’t steal them.

-- Probiotic supplements contain live microbial food ingredients designed to improve a dog’s intestinal microbial balance.
+- Human and canine probiotic supplements contain live microorganisms designed to improve a dog’s intestinal microbial balance.

 - Probiotics may improve many health conditions, but we need more research to know how best to use them.